So Your Child Was Diagnosed With A Learning Disability – Now What?

 Start Discussing School Strategies

 Once you have a diagnosis, it’s important to meet with your child’s school as soon as possible.
 Your child’s school will want to develop the IEP or 504 plan, and you will need to discuss recommended accommodations or assertive technology options that would help your child succeed.
+It also might seem some time away but there are always advantages to start planning early, so it might be worthwhile to start looking into the likes of long term disability insurance if you feel that your child may find it difficult to proceed with life after education, such as employment options, etc.

 The first days and weeks after a diagnosis can feel incredibly overwhelming.
 Soon, however, you will realize that your child has not changed.
 Now you simply know what you need to do to best help your child succeed.
 So take a breath, start your research and let the team here know what has been the most helpful as you started this journey.